hilt86/NAGBOT/README.md

 Now that you have tested the components you should be able to login to one of your systems monitored by Logstash / Elasticsearch from a few different IP addresses and you should get a challenge by Nagbot :

-NagBot will send messages directly to a user:

 ![10_nagbotmessage](https://user-images.githubusercontent.com/37161577/40458814-53a3ef7a-5f41-11e8-90a4-5f97ae3386bd.png)

-Respond directly to the user if all is OK

-Or

-Escalate the event to admin or security personnel via the designated escalation channel.
+The user then selects a response from the dropdown "That was me" or "Wasn't me!" and Nagbot takes appropriate action.
+If the user responds "Wasn't me" Nagbot escalates the event to a separate Slack channel dedicated to security incidents:

 ![11_securityalert](https://user-images.githubusercontent.com/37161577/40458815-5628e9f8-5f41-11e8-82b2-eae5cfbb9697.png)

 ### 4 Credits

-This project is an undertaking for a University of Southern Queensland (USQ) Undergraduate Subject - CSC3600
+This project is a student project for a [University of Southern Queensland](https//www.usq.edu.au) Undergraduate Subject  CSC3600.
+Any opinions expressed are our own and do not necessarily represent policy of USQ.

 **Project Members**

-Hilton De Meillon
+@hilt86

-Dustin Lee
+Dustin Lee @Dustin-USQ

-John Omer-Cooper
+John Omer-Cooper @johno-c

-Bandr Talie O Alkhuzaie
+Bandr Talie O Alkhuzaie @bandru1078238